Fine-tuning Language Models over Slow Networks using Activation Compression with Guarantees: Evaluation

 \subsection{Experimental Setup}

-We consider both \textit{sequence classification} and \textit{language modeling} tasks with state-of-the-art foundation model.
-For the sequence classification task, we fine-tune a 1.5 billion parameter DeBERTa model\footnote{we use the v2-xxlarge checkpoint: \url{https://huggingface.co/microsoft/deberta-v2-xxlarge}.} on two datasets: QNLI and CoLA.
-For the language modeling task, we fine-tune the GPT2 model with 1.5 billion parameters\footnote{we use the extra large checkpoint: \url{https://huggingface.co/gpt2-xl}.} on two datasets: WikiText2 and arXiv abstracts.
+\textbf{Datasets and Benchmarks.} We consider both \textit{sequence classification} and \textit{language modeling} tasks with state-of-the-art foundation models.
+For sequence classification, we fine-tune a 1.5B parameter DeBERTa\footnote{we use the v2-xxlarge checkpoint: \url{https://huggingface.co/microsoft/deberta-v2-xxlarge}.} on two datasets: QNLI and CoLA.
+For language modeling, we fine-tune the GPT2 model with 1.5B parameters\footnote{we use the extra large checkpoint: \url{https://huggingface.co/gpt2-xl}.} on two datasets: WikiText2 and arXiv abstracts.
 All datasets are publicly available and do not contain sensitive or offensive content.
 Detailed setup can be found in Appendix \ref{apd:data}.

-{\bf Distributed Cluster.} We conduct our experiments on AWS with 8-32 \texttt{p3.2xlarge} instances, each containing a V100 GPU.
+\textbf{Distributed Cluster.} We conduct our experiments on AWS with 8-32 \texttt{p3.2xlarge} instances, each containing a V100 GPU.
 For a single pipeline, we partition a model onto 8 machines.
 When combined with data parallelism, we use 32 instances --- data parallel degree is 4 and pipeline parallel degree is 8.
 By default, instances are interconnected with 10Gbps bandwidth.
 We simulate slow networks by controlling the communication bandwidth between instances using Linux traffic control.

-{\bf Baselines.} We compare with several strong baselines: \begin{enumerate} \item \texttt{FP32}: in which all communications are in 32 bit floating point without any compression. \item \texttt{DirectQ}~\cite{evans2021ac,fu2020don}: in which activations and backward gradients are directly compressed. \end{enumerate} We use a simple, uniform compression scheme, which first normalizes a given vector into $[-1, 1]$ and quantize each number into a $b$-bit integers by uniforming partitioning the range $[-1, 1]$ into $2^b$ intervals~\cite{chakrabarti2019backprop}.
+\textbf{Baselines.} We compare with several strong baselines: \begin{enumerate} \item \texttt{FP32}: in which all communications are in 32 bit floating point without any compression. \item \texttt{DirectQ}~\cite{evans2021ac,fu2020don}: in which activations and backward gradients are directly quantized. \end{enumerate} We use a simple, uniform quantization scheme, which first normalizes a given vector into $[-1, 1]$ and quantize each number into a $b$-bit integers by uniforming partitioning the range $[-1, 1]$ into $2^b$ intervals~\cite{chakrabarti2019backprop}.
 Additional details of the configuration can be found in Appendix \ref{apd:setup}.

-{\bf Hyperparameter Tuning.} We conduct careful tuning for all methods on all datasets.
-We perform grid search to choose learning rate from $\{$2.5e-6, 3e-6, 5e-6, 1e-5$\}$ and macro-batch size from $\{$32, 64, 96$\}$ for best model performance.
+\textbf{Hyperparameter Tuning.} We conduct careful tuning for all methods on all datasets.
+We perform grid search to choose learning rate from $\{$2.5e-6, 3e-6, 5e-6, 1e-5$\}$ and macro-batch size from $\{$32, 64, 96$\}$ for best model performance. { We train all models using the Adam optimizer with weight decay.}